 So your wife left you.
 What can you do to get her back?

-There are no guarantees, but the best bet is to let her go and focus on yourself for a while.
+There are no guarantees, but the best bet is to start by letting her go.
 Yes, you read that right – the best way to get your wife back is to not try and get her back right now, and to not try and get her back for a while, maybe for quite a while.

 Your wife left you.
 That means you are probably a wreck, a hot mess, a basket case.
 You want her back, you can’t believe that you made the mistakes you did and that now she’s gone.

-Well, it’s exactly because you are such a mess right now – emotionally for sure, and possibly physically as well – that you can’t be trusted to negotiate for her to return and rejoin your life.
+Well, it’s exactly because you are such a mess right now that you can’t be trusted to negotiate for her to return and rejoin your life.
 You are too busy feeling sorry for yourself, or you are still in angry denial about your part in the separation, or you’re too drunk or too despairing to handle the delicate, deft diplomacy that will be required to get her back.

 So the first step is to take a break – a pretty long break – and allow yourself a chance to get back on an even keel.
 Give yourself the gift of some time and some rest.
 It also gives your wife a chance to cool down, as well.
 Arguing with each other while you’re both still angry about your problems is not helpful.

-By “take a break” I don’t mean “take a rest.”
+By “take a break” I don’t mean “do nothing.”
 Sure, if you need a couple days to catch up on sleep, that’s fine.
 But then you have a whole lot of work to do.

 What I mean by “take a break” is a break in communications and interaction with your wife.
 This break can help keep your estranged wife from becoming your ex-wife, so take it seriously.